Friday, November 04, 2011

 20111103_0371a

 This is the second time I've visited Asia.
-The first time was about a year ago.
+The first time was only a year ago.
+I know, it's crazy!
+I couldn't have even dreamed of this.
 Read all about my adventures at "Tea in Asia 2010."
-The "Tea in Asia 2011" edition has just begun...
+This is the start of the "Tea in Asia 2011" series...

 _______________________________________________________